2021 Payslip Changes

 Below we detail some of the 2021 Payslip Changes that may occur for you based on the recent Budget 2021 and how they will affect your payslip in 2021.
 The Budget was announced on the 13th of October 2020 and there are also some changes that tax payers may not be aware of outside of their payslip as well.

 There are no changes to the income tax rate bands.
 The tax rate band for a Single Individual remains the same – €35,300, for Married couples with only one income – €44,300 and up to €70,600 for Married couples with 2 incomes.
 This effectively means that you will be chargeable to the standard rate of tax 20% up to this amount.

 Universal Social Charge

-There are no changes for USC either.
-Below are the USC chargeable rates for the year 2020:
+There are some very small changes to the USC.
+Below are the USC chargeable rates for the year 2021:

 - €0 – €12,012 @ 0.5%

 - €12,012.01 – €20,687.00 @ 2%

 - €70,044.01 + @ 8%